Climate change in Idaho: Ecosystems

 fire regimes under climate change have significant implications.

 Climate change poses a threat to high alpine systems, and could lead to their significant decline.
 Local extinctions of alpine species such as arctic gentian, alpine chaenactis, rosy finch and water pipit have resulted from habitat loss and fragmentation, both of which could worsen under climate change.
 Whitebark pine forest could be replaced with Douglas fir.
 On the lower slopes, forests would give way to treeless landscapes dominated by sagebrush, Idaho fescue, and bluebunch wheatgrass.

 Action to address climate change

 Idaho is the home of the Yellowstone-Teton Clean Energy Coalition and the Treasure Valley Clean Cities Coalition.
+In April 2024, the Gem State's Department of Environmental Quality applied to the US EPA for a US $100 million competitive grant to lower the state's greenhouse gas emission levels.

 Renewable energy and propulsion

 Alternative Fuels Tax

 The motor fuel tax rate of $0.25 per gallon does not apply to special fuels dispensed into a motor vehicle that uses gaseous special fuels and displays a valid gaseous special fuels permit.
 Special fuels include compressed and liquefied natural gas, liquefied petroleum gas, hydrogen, and fuel suitable for use in diesel engines.
 The state excise tax on special fuels, determined on a gasoline gallon equivalent basis, still applies.
 Alternatively, an annual fee in lieu of the excise tax may be collected on a vehicle powered by gaseous special fuels, according to the gross vehicle weight rating of the vehicle.
 State government agencies are entitled to a refund of any special fuels tax paid to the vendor from which the fuel was purchased.
 No refund of special fuels tax shall be paid on special fuels used while idling a registered motor vehicle.
 Idling means a period of time greater than 15 minutes when the motor vehicle is stationary with the engine operating.